This post may contain affiliate links. For more information, please read my disclosure policy.

 Have you ever been embarrassed by your small child repeating something you said?
-Swore just to hear your angelic three year old repeat you verbatim?
-Welcome to the grammar stage or parrot years of a child’s life.
+Or swore only to hear your angelic three-year-old repeat you verbatim?
+Welcome to the grammar stage!

 Foundation of Memorization and Skills